simplegroupware-lab/0.745p/README.md

 changes
 -------
-- changed from mysql library to mysqli library
+- changed from mysql to mysqli library